 What is the scope of the work on Rue Sainte-Catherine Ouest?

 The work on Rue Sainte-Catherine Ouest consists of replacing and upgrading the century-old underground infrastructure (sewers, aqueducts, public utilities) as well as revamping the street (widening the sidewalks, planting trees and installing street lights and furniture, among other endeavours).

-Phase 1 of the work on Rue Sainte-Catherine began in January 2018 and covers the area between Rue De Bleury and Rue Mansfield.
-It will also encompass Square Phillips, Place du Frère-André and the adjacent streets (planned timeline: 2018–2021).
+Phase 1 of the work covered the area between Rue De Bleury and Rue Mansfield.
+Work operations carried out from January to May of 2018 began with the rehabilitation of a sewer main.
+In February 2019, reconstruction work began on the underground infrastructures between Boulevard Robert-Bourassa and Rue De Bleury.
+The work will also encompass Square Phillips, Place du Frère-André and the adjacent streets (planned timeline: 2018–2020).

-The start of Phase 2 of the work, between Rue Mansfield and Avenue Atwater, is scheduled for 2021.
-Work on Avenue McGill College, between Rue Cathcart and Rue Sherbrooke, is planned for Phase 3.
+The start of Phase 2 of the work, between Rue Mansfield and Avenue Atwater, is scheduled for 2022.
+Finally, work on Avenue McGill College between Rue Cathcart and Rue Sherbrooke is scheduled to begin in 2021.

 What will the City do to reduce the impact of the work on traffic?